 The point here isn’t to criticize Vai, but to show how much your gear choices do matter.
 The first show it felt like Steve was playing on somebody else’s rig.
 It was still him in style, phrasing and technique, but the tone itself didn’t have that Vai feel.
 So while you will often hear people say that Vai can play on any rig and still sound like Vai, that’s not completely true.
 Gear matters quite a lot.

 So from here until the end of this guide, let’s put technique to the side and focus on gear.
 I’ll break down Steve Vai’s guitar rig and talk about how each part plays a role in his overall tone.
-At the end of this guide I’ll give you some tips on how to think about Vai’s playing style and how to get started with technique.
+At the end of this guide, I’ll give you some tips on how to think about Vai’s playing style and how to get started with technique.

 Steve Vai’s Guitars

 The Ibanez JEM is iconic among guitarists.
-While a JEM alone wont instantly give you a Vai tone, it will definitely give you the look.
+While a JEM alone won’t instantly give you a Vai tone, it will definitely give you the look.
 If that’s the look you want to go for, there are quite a few models out there to consider.
 They come in a wide range of prices from reasonable to very expensive.

 For example, the Ibanez JEM JR (check out price and details on Amazon) gives you the typical Tree of Life fretboard inlay, a Wizard III Maple Neck, jumbo frets, and mahogany body.
 All for quite a reasonable price.

 On the other end of the range would be something like the Ibanez JEM7VWH which is a seriously stunning guitar:

 The chances are you probably don’t want to shell out serious money on a signature Vai guitar.
 In that case, what are your options?